ljunggren/boozang-docs/README.md

 A lit of elements that are clickable in your application.
 Add elements here to be able to easily capture clicks on these elements during recording.

-**Customize Input Component**

-Use this to record customized input components.
-This will allow you to capture customized drop-down and special controls, such as date-pickers.

-Tip: After setting up a date-pickers,t his can be recorded as a single action, and data can be used in the format you specify (for instance: YYYY-MM-DD).

 **Attribute Content for Autofill**

 Use this to set regular expressions to be used for content generation.